 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“In order to maintain safety, you should always put in a new tampon before bed and make sure that it’s a tampon that fits the heaviness of your flow.
+“In order to maintain safety, you should always put in a new tampon before bed,” states Dr. Jhaveri.
+“Also, make sure that it’s a tampon that fits the heaviness of your flow.”

-TSS can be caused by staph bacteria, strep bacteria or clostridium sordelli.
-Since your vagina already contains natural bacteria, you may think that the bacteria will stay trapped there by a tampon — but this isn’t necessarily true.
+Staph bacteria, strep bacteria or clostridium sordelli can cause TSS.
+“Since your vagina already contains natural bacteria, you may think that the bacteria will stay trapped there by a tampon — but this isn’t necessarily true,” notes Dr. Jhaveri.

-“I always recommend inserting a tampon that fits to your flow.
-If you use the most absorbent tampon for a very light flow, chances are, you’ll think about changing it less often.
-You’ll also run the risk of drying out your vaginal mucus, allowing room for more bacteria to enter the body.
+“I always recommend inserting a tampon that fits your flow,” points out Dr. Jhaveri.
+“If you use the most absorbent tampon for a very light flow, chances are, you’ll think about changing it less often.
+You’ll also run the risk of drying out your vaginal mucus, allowing room for more bacteria to enter the body.”

-Developing TSS is rare.
-In fact, the main issue I see in patients who leave their tampons in too long is an unpleasant vaginal odor.
+“Developing TSS is rare,” Dr. Jhaveri reassures.
+“In fact, the main issue I see in patients who leave their tampons in too long is an unpleasant vaginal odor.”

 If you choose to use a tampon overnight, know that it’s a safe option available to you.
 If you accidentally fall asleep with one in, don’t panic.
 Just be sure to change it first thing in the morning and plan ahead for the next night you have a heavy flow.

 Here are some general things to know at bedtime when you’re on your period: